Island Mountain - on-premises AI cost comparison

 Compliance overhead: Using cloud AI with regulated data (HIPAA, ITAR, GLBA, FERPA) requires BAAs, security assessments, vendor risk management, and ongoing contract monitoring.
 The compliance labor cost of managing a cloud AI vendor relationship is real and recurring.
 On-premises eliminates the third-party relationship entirely.

-Electricity: A Summit Base system with 2x NVIDIA H100 80GB GPUs draws approximately 1.5-2.5 kW under typical inference workloads.
+Electricity: As a worked example, a system on 2x NVIDIA RTX PRO 6000 Blackwell 96GB GPUs draws approximately 1.5-2.5 kW under typical inference workloads.
 At national average electricity rates (~$0.12/kWh), that is $130-$220 per month.
 Heavy sustained workloads push toward $300-$400/month.

 IT administration: Open WebUI administration is straightforward for any IT team that manages servers.
 User account creation, model updates (optional - the system works fine without updates), and basic monitoring.
 Estimated 1-2 hours per month for routine administration.